- string

 Glob

-operator filters keys whose value matches the given UNIX glob pattern.
+operator filters keys whose values match with the given UNIX glob pattern.

 It is applicable to string values.